jacoduplessis/kepler.gl/docs/user-guides/b-kepler-gl-workflow/a-add-data-to-the-map.md

 ![Add more data](https://d1a3f4spazzrp4.cloudfront.net/kepler.gl/documentation/image22.png "Add more data")

-2. Choose one of the options above: upload a JSON/CSV file, or use Kepler.gl’s sample data.
+2. Choose one of the options above: upload a JSON/CSV file, or use kepler.gl’s sample data.

 3. Repeat as needed.
 There is no limit on the number of datasets you can add.
 However, adding too many might cause its performance to suffer.